Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Release time funding

 Release time funding is available to all ECEs who are eligible for professional development funding.
-ECEs can receive up to $2,387.50 per year as an incentive to complete approved education and training, even if it occurs outside of scheduled work hours (for example, evenings or weekends).
+ECEs can receive up to $2,387.50 per year as a study incentive to complete approved education and training, even if it occurs outside of scheduled work hours (for example, evenings or weekends).
 This allows ECEs to be paid for studying, completing post-secondary coursework and/or attending workshops that have been approved for professional development funding.

 Release time funding is paid to programs who then must transfer payments to their ECEs as a taxable benefit.